Achievable logoAchievable logo

 • Thompson’s test

-• Tests integrity of Achilles tendon
+• Tests the integrity of the Achilles tendon

-• Positive: no movement of foot
+• Positive: no movement of the foot

 • Windlass test